Opal and optimism go hand-in-hand.

 Oiling is done to fill cracks in the opal, and to increase its durability.
 Beware that this isn’t the most effective treatment to hide cracks and fissures.

-Resin treatment is done on thin slices of opals to give it more durability and size.
 When a thin slice of opal is assembled with a base and/or a clear top, it’s called doublet opal or triplet opal.
-These are sold for a fraction of the price, but are actually not a solid opal.
+These are sold for a fraction of the price, but that's because also only a fraction of genuine opal is used.
+Doublets and triplets are not solid opal.
+Composite opals aren’t difficult to spot.
 To check whether or not your opal is a composite, look from the side and find any visible layers.
-Composite opals aren’t difficult to spot.
-Resin treatment is also done to seal moisture inside the rock and smoothen the pits, giving it a shinier appearance.

 Synthetic opal is often made from plastic.
 It can be indistinguishable from natural opal, but synthetic opal might not have the hardness and properties of a real opal.
 Any trustworthy jeweler should disclose this information before selling it to you.